 You can manage your keyword descriptions with labels.
 These work across groups, so you can label things for quick reference like “assigned to Shawn” or “articles started.”

 Groups are better for related keywords, especially when you want to track their performance from a group view.
 Maybe these are your “newly ranked” keywords that you group together and want to see how they gain ranks overall.
 A little further in this article, I’ll also show you why Groups are more helpful if you want to track your keyword rankings.

 When you create a project for a domain, we can automatically find and load helpful keyword groups into your project.
-Select the groups you want to include, and we’ll find the keywords that match these categories.
+Select the groups you want to include, and we’ll find the keywords that match these categories:

 Biggest Traffic Opportunities

 These keywords give you the best shot at more clicks.
 Comparing your current position to the top spot, you see a gap of clicks that you’re missing out on.